leonderijke/react-edge-bug/README.md

 # React MS Edge bug

+# Update!

+This turned out not to be a problem with React, nor with React Side Effect.
+I was able to reproduce it in this pen: http://codepen.io/leonderijke/pen/dXJyZK (includes workaround).

+## Introduction

 In a recent project, I discovered some weird behaviour in MS Edge.
 I was able to narrow it down to using a combination of React, React Side Effect, nested flexbox containers and existing children in the React container.
 The issue is this:

 **Click handlers aren't called when using the above combination.**